phomer/drafts/persistence/MerkleTreePersistence.md

 Since we almost got to immutability when the data was in binary+ form, it seems like we can get there with the Merkle tree.
 We just make sure we compute the hashes.
 We nearly achieve this, but again there is a wrinkle.
 The nodes in memory have pointers to their children, but we can just as easily refer to them by their children's hashes.
 It becomes necessary for us to delete these pointers sometimes in order to deal with cleaning up the tree in between changes.
 If for example, we cache one node because it is in the current Set path, and it still has pointers to both underlying children, then at least one of those children is not in the cache and should have been garbage collected, but can't be.

-## A Funny Thing Happended on the Way to the Forum
+## A Funny Thing Happened on the Way to the Forum

 When we go to add in a new leaf node to an existing tree something interesting happens.
 If we take a simple example of adding in a new leaf node on the far right, we will have to create a node for the leaf and an new internal node to hold its neighbor.
 As well, every parent going upwards through the internal nodes will have changed now, all the way up to the root, but we really wanted them to be immutable.
 To accomplish this, we end up recreating all Log N nodes in the path, pointing them to the new right side children, but also to the existing left children too.